All Pictures

 1.5.2010

-Our Miss Ingrid has a well earned reputation for causing trouble.
+Our Miss Ingrid (a calico cat) has a well earned reputation for causing trouble.
 Here she is modeling the evidence of an escapade that didn't go so well.

 She eventually found a way free of the bag, and probably spent the rest of the afternoon under the bed.
 We cut her loose after we had preserved the moment for prosperity.